 - You’ll study at a university that was at the forefront of uncovering and understanding the horsemeat scandal in 2013.
 Professor Chris Elliott, Pro Vice-Chancellor for the Faculty of Medicine, Health and Life Sciences, led the UK government's independent review of food systems.

-Students can get hands on experience both of conventional routine equipment used in diagnostic laboratories but also the new equipment that in future years will be used across the industry."
+Students can get hands on experience both of conventional routine equipment used in diagnostic laboratories but also new research equipment that in future years will be applied more widely across the industry."

 Dr Mark Mooney, Course Director for MSc Advanced Food Safety